fparaggio/maptastic/README.markdown

     javascript_include_tag "maptastic.js"
     stylesheet_link_tag "maptastic.css"

-!
-Oh, don't forget to include jquery lib, which is the maptastic based on !

 Also, you'll need to add the [Google Maps **V3**][3] script include in your page, above your semantic_form: